 Costa Rica is home to an abundance of rare and unique creatures, both on land and in the sea.
-This relatively small country in Central America contains 12 main ecosystems and hundreds of thousands of species of animals, including mammals, birds, reptiles, amphibians, insects, and fish.
-While there are plenty of animals that are rather common, there are quite a few that are considered incredibly rare to see.
+This relatively small country in Central America contains 12 main ecosystems and hundreds of thousands of species of animals, including mammals, birds, reptiles, amphibians, insects and fish.
+While there are plenty of animals that are rather common, there are quite a few that are incredibly rare to see.

 The jaguar is an iconic animal in Costa Rica.
-This large feline tends to live close to water and can be found from Northern Mexico all the way down to Argentina.
+This large feline tends to live close to water and can be found from northern Mexico all the way down to Argentina.
 The jaguar is a highly endangered cat and seeing one in the wild is an experience few people will ever have.
 While poaching used to be a major threat to the jaguar, now the biggest threat is deforestation.
 Your chances of seeing one are very slim, but are increased when you explore the Santa Rosa National Park, Hitoy-Cerere Biological Reserve, Santa Elena Cloud Forest Reserve, and Tortuguero National Park.

 The tapir, or danta danta, is a bizarre herbivore that can be found in the dry deciduous forests and evergreen forests of Costa Rica.
-These giant mammals can weight up to 300 kilos.
+These giant mammals can weight up to 300kg (661lb).
 They used to be common in Costa Rica, but are now considered endangered.
 The Santa Rose National Park and Corcovado National Park have the largest population of tapirs, but spotting them is still a rarity.

 The resplendent quetzal is often referred to as “the emerald jewel of the cloud forest.”
-This magnificent bird is most definitely on a birdwatcher’s short list.
+This magnificent bird is most definitely one of the most beautiful birds in Costa Rica.
 Spotting one is tricky because they blend so well into the lush verdant cloud forests.
 The breeding season, which is between mid-February through May, is the best time to see them.
 They prefer to nest in wild avocado trees and are most commonly seen in the cloud forests of Monteverde, the Queztales National Park, San Gerardo de Dota, and Braulio Carrillo National Park.